000alen/compute/README.md

 - Stream command output logs
 - Expose container ports to the host
 - Easy cleanup of containers and workspaces
-- Support for Git repositories and tar archives as source code
+- Support for Git repositories as source code
+- Client-server architecture with tRPC

 ## Installation